programmfabrik/errorgen/README.md

 	return e.params.Status
 }

-// Status sets the value and returns a copy of the error (use for chaining) func (e ErrFileNotFoundError) Status(v int) ErrFileNotFoundError {
+// SetStatus set the value of the key func (e *ErrFileNotFoundError) SetStatus(v int) {
 	e.params.Status = v
-	return e
 }

-// Status sets the value in place func (e *ErrFileNotFoundError) SetStatus(v int) {
+// Status sets the value and returns a copy of the error (use for chaining) func (e *ErrFileNotFoundError) Status(v int) *ErrFileNotFoundError {
 	e.params.Status = v
+	return e
 }

 // GetUrl returns the value of the key